Aviv-public/Aviv-Web-Technical-Test/README.md

 #### 1.1 -  Localization filter

-In Paris, we want to display listings per arrondissement.
+In Paris, we want to display listings per _arrondissement_.

-When calling the `listingapi`, the parameter of the request named `place_id` will successively take the value of each Paris arrondissement identifier as presented in the following array.
+When calling the `listingapi`, the parameter of the request named `place_id` will successively take the value of each Paris _arrondissement_ identifier as presented in the following array.

-Those identifiers are also available in database, in the public schema in a table called `geo_place`, containing Paris arrondissements and their COG (Code Officiel Géographique - official geographical code).
+Those identifiers are also available in database, in the public schema in a table called `geo_place`, containing Paris _arrondissements_ and their COG (Code Officiel Géographique - official geographical code).

 | Arrondissement | Id |
 | ------- | ----------|